tinySSB/tiny-ssb-spec/README.md

 exchange of messages between peers in a resource-constrained environment, while ensuring that messages are delivered without being modified by peers within the network.
-Specifically, tinySSB is designed to work over transports like LoRa, which imposes strict limitations on packet size and bandwidth.
+Specifically, tinySSB is designed to work over transports like LoRa, which come with severe limitations on packet size and bandwidth.

 Key constraints that shape the replication protocol:
 - **Packet size limitation**: All packets must fit within 120 bytes (LoRa has